-Periods are a rite of passage for most young girls.
-Some of them are excited to get their first period, talking about it with friends and wondering if it will ever show up.
-Other girls are more apprehensive about their journey to womanhood and worry about what to expect.
+Periods mark a new life stage for many in their tween or teen years.
+Some of them are excited to get their first period, talking about it with friends and wondering when it'll ever show up.
+Others are more apprehensive about their journey and may worry about what to expect.
 We totally get it!
 Regardless of where your child falls on this spectrum, we hope our period guide will help them know what to expect.

 How Long Is the First Period?

-One of the first things a young girl usually asks is how long their first period will last.
-The first period, as well as many following ones won't last very long.
+One of the first things a tween usually asks is how long their first period will last.
+The first period, as well as many following ones, won't last very long.
 It may only last a couple of days, although it could last up to seven!
-It will take about two years for the body to regulate periods and for the person to know how long their average cycle is.
+It'll take about two years for the body to regulate periods and for the person to know how long their average cycle is.
 The very first period is usually very light and does not show much blood at all.
 Once periods become regular, the person with their period will lose about 3-5 tablespoons per cycle.

 What Are the Phases of the Period Cycle?

-Most people consider the period the only part of the menstrual cycle, but there are actually many menstrual cycle phases:
+Most people consider the period the only part of the period cycle, but there are actually many phases in the cycle:

 - Menstrual Phase - The first stage of the cycle is the period.
 This occurs when you don't become pregnant and the body releases the unneeded thick uterus lining.